-The impact of the program to the CY 2022 capitation rates was developed at a statewide level, with Los Angeles county-specific adjustments, for an AHF-specific PMPM add-on to the capitation rates.
+Similar in development to the CY 2022 ECM add-ons, the growth factors were developed based on ECM capitation rates that were developed at a statewide level, with Los Angeles county-specific adjustments.
 Without any prior claims experience, the development of this adjustment focuses on the needs of the ECM-eligible population - specifically who meets the criteria and the assumed amount of care management utilized.